M.S. in Advanced Practice Nursing

 - Nurse Educator (N.E.): qualifies you to seek certification as a Certified Nurse Educator and practice in faculty roles and staff development.

-Post-master's certifications are also available for all three programs of study.
+Post-master's certifications are also available for all three programs.
 You may also choose to continue on to doctoral study.

 The curriculum of all three programs reflects a commitment to the fundamental nature of nursing, which is professional caring for people by providing compassionate, holistic, evidence-based care to diverse populations.